lukaszraczylo/wykop-ruby/README.md

 This is a Ruby Gem for the Wykop.pl API.
 It should simplify the process of consuming data from the Wykop.pl API for developers using Ruby.

+### Heads up

+Until version 0.9+ gem will and should be considered as 'under heavy development'.
+Please be aware and don't bitch too much.

+If you'd like to contribute - I'm really happy with your pull requests so feel free!

 ### Installation
 Add following to your application Gemfile: